 - Each Corps Member will work fulltime at a Host Organization for a period of one year.

-- Corps Members will participate in training activities and group activities within the service year.
+- Corps Members will participate in at least one conference, five trainings, and three project days within the service year.

 - Corps Members must complete a capstone project by the end of their service year.